ProvableHQ/leo/docs/rfc/001-initial-strings.md

 the former are allowed in string literals but not character literals, while the latter are allowed in character literals but not string literals;
 this asymmetry is also present in Java.
-However, for simplicity we may symmetrically disallow both single and double quotes in both character and string literals.]_
+However, for simplicity we may want to symmetrically disallow both single and double quotes in both character and string literals.]_
 We also allow the same Unicode escapes allowed in character literals, (described in the section on characters above).